-As one of the giants in the retail business, it goes without saying that Amazon has quickly carved out a place within influential retail brands.
-Founded in 1994 in Seattle, Washington, the company was originally called Cadabra, a decision that was quickly changed after noticing it resembled the word "cadaver".
-In the beginning, Amazon just sold books online, which allowed them to grow very quickly.
-They generated $20,000 in revenue a week in the first two months of business.
-Since their days of only selling books, Amazon has become one of the biggest players in the field of online commerce - as we know it today.
+Now one of the giants of the retail industry, it goes without saying that Amazon has quickly carved out a place for itself among the most influential brands.
+This online store company was founded in 1994 in Seattle, and was called "Cadabra" at the time.
+However, the name was changed because it sounded too much like the word "corpse."
+Initially, Amazon was only selling books online, which allowed them to grow very quickly, generating a revenue of over $20,000 per week in the first two months of operation.
+By always investing their profits in the company, they were able to grow very fast and become one of the biggest players in online business as we know it today.

-Jeff Bezos, being very concerned about costs, did not want to pay for other branding elements or packaging design.
-Turner Duckworth, therefore, proposed to use only the smile as a design element on the shipping boxes, transforming the boxes into "smile boxes".
-This decision made it possible to use the boxes as a marketing vehicle and to ‘‘deliver smiles to doors’’.
+We also need to mention that Jeff Bezos, being very cost conscious, did not want to pay for other branding elements or packaging design.
+Turner Duckworth proposed using the yellow arrow alone as a visual for the shipping boxes, turning the boxes into "smile boxes."
+This decision allowed the boxes to be used as a marketing vehicle and to give a good impression of the company during the millions of monthly mailings, thus allowing them to "deliver smiles to your door."

 Do you know what fonts are currently used by Amazon's brand?
 In fact, there are more than one.
 The font Amazon uses for its logo is Officina Sans Bold; however, this company also created another typography, Amazon Echo, for other elements of its brand.